einbahnstrasse/Goldford-MTEC1003/labs/12/lab-12a-part3-final-prep.md

 Your website will have the following elements:
 * a **Home** page
-  - including some simple, animated JavaScript artwork _(we'll learn this in Week 13)_
+  - including some simple, [animated JavaScript artwork](https://einbahnstrasse.github.io/Goldford-MTEC1003-OL78/labs/11/animation.v02.html){:target="_blank"}. _(We'll learn about this in Week 13, but on your website it CANNOT BE THE SAME THING AS OUR LAB!
+You must BE CREATIVE and make your own animation, use your own colors, etc.)_
 * an **About Me** page
   - including a photo of you _(or if you prefer not to use your own image, no worries — a placeholder image will do!)_
 * **at least 1 Portfolio page**, demonstrating some of your work or professional goals